Milan at 8 PM: The Aperitivo City and Everything That Comes After

 Hours: 9:00 AM – 8:00 PM

-• Macchiato: Espresso with a spot of milk, acceptable any time
+- Macchiato: Espresso with a spot of milk.
+Acceptable any time.
+The compromise drink.

 Pasticceria Gattullo